← Back to 史記

 73

 Baozi had enmity with Duke Dao, and it was not good.
 In the fourth year, Wu and Lu attacked the southern part of Qi.
 Baozi assassinated Duke Dao and fled to Wu.
 King Fuchai of Wu cried outside the army gate for three days, and was about to enter from the sea to punish Qi.
 The people of Qi defeated them, and the troops of Wu then left.
 Zhao Yang of Jin attacked Qi, arrived at Lai, and left.
-The people of Qi together established Ren, the son of Duke Dao.
+The people of Qi jointly established Ren, the son of Duke Dao.
 This was Duke Jian.

 74